GSO-soslab/mvp_acomm/README.md

-# Alpha Comms
+# MVP Acomms

 <pre>
-Alpha Comms is an abstracted communication interface that can be configured to output messages to different devices/modems.
+MVP Acomms is an abstracted acoustic communication interface that can be configured to output messages to different devices/modems.

 src/modem.cpp:              A node the wraps around Goby dynamic buffer for queuing messages and MAC manager for Time Division Multiple Access (TDMA).